Custom Alerts & InsightConnect workflows

 • Click Next.

-5. In the Alert Notifications section, click the InsightConnect Workflow tab.
+5. In the Notifications section, click the InsightConnect Workflow tab.
 Custom Alerts and InsightConnect

 If the workflow is inactive or a draft, a label will be appended to the workflow name.
 Workflows with these statuses will not run until they’re activated.

 Custom Alerts and InsightConnect 9.
-Save the custom alert.
-The workflow in InsightConnect will be triggered when an event generates a custom alert.
+Save the basic detection rule.
+The workflow in InsightConnect will be triggered when the basic detection rule is triggered.

-This is an example of an artifact in InsightConnect showing some of the fields that were sent as part of the custom alert:
+This is an example of an artifact in InsightConnect showing some of the fields that were sent as part of the basic detection rule:

 Custom Alerts and InsightConnect

-You can view a list of associated alert recipients, workflows that are associated with an alert, and whether workflows have been deactivated or deleted.
+You can view a list of associated notification recipients, workflows that are associated with a basic detection rule, and whether workflows have been deactivated or deleted.

-2. In the Labels and Notifications management page, click the Notification Targets tab to see all the recipients that have been configured for custom alerts.
+2. In the Labels and Notifications management page, click the Notification Targets tab to see all the recipients that have been configured for basic detection rules.
 Custom Alerts and InsightConnect

 View associated workflows

-You can view all workflows associated with custom alerts from the Notifications Targets tab on the Labels and Notifications management page.
+You can view all workflows associated with basic detection rule from the Notifications Targets tab on the Labels and Notifications management page.
 Click the InsightConnect Workflow button.
 Custom Alerts and InsightConnect You will see a list of the workflows that have been associated.
 Custom Alerts and InsightConnect

 Deactivated or deleted workflows